 Follow-up or treatment

 After an injection of local anaesthetic, a small cut is made in the skin.
 A hollow probe connected to a vacuum device is placed through this.
-Using ultrasound or mammography as a guide, breast tissue is sucked through the probe by the vacuum into a collecting chamber.
+Using an ultrasound or mammogram as a guide, the fibroadenoma is sucked through the probe by the vacuum into a collecting chamber.
 The biopsy device is used in this way until all of the fibroadenoma has been removed.
 This may mean that an operation under a general anaesthetic can be avoided.
-The tissue removed is sent to the laboratory and examined under a microscope.
+The tissue removed is sent to a laboratory and examined under a microscope.
 This procedure can cause some bruising and pain for a few days afterwards.